Tiburonboy/Symbolic-Modified-Nodal-Analysis-using-Python/readme.md

 > [!NOTE]
 > Last update: 16 Aug 2025
 > - This book is a draft copy, many sections are still under construction.
+> - An editorial review had not been conducted on this project.
 > - Spelling and grammar checks have not been completed.
 > - This book is posted for testing only.

-A link to the book is here:
+A link to the GitHub pages HTML book is here:

 https://tiburonboy.github.io/Symbolic-Modified-Nodal-Analysis-using-Python/